mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/ui/diagrams.md

 This language contains a concept [DependenciesDiagram](http://127.0.0.1:63320/node?ref=r%3Aa1fbbb29-6fd2-49ce-b0b8-414a40e14ddc%28com.mbeddr.mpsutil.dependenciesdiagram.structure%29%2F7129450248256615870)

 Drag a model or module reference from the diagram palette to the diagram.
 Dependencies to other models/modules will be automatically added.
-The dependencies is visualized by the line between the two boxes, and its label is named after the scope of the dependency (e.g. *uses* if the language is imported).
+The dependencies are visualized by the line between the two boxes, and its label is named after the scope of the dependency (e.g. *uses* if the language is imported).

 ![example: dependency diagram](dependencydiagram_example.png)